Casinos Blockchain

 The chat agent confirmed they don’t require KYC for small withdrawals.

 Seems like large withdrawals aren’t a trigger.
-Well, given my suspecting nature, I wouldn’t fully trust the live chat support.
+Well, given my suspicious nature, I wouldn’t fully trust the live chat support.

 It’s almost guaranteed that triple-digit withdrawals won’t flag KYC checks.